ETCLabs/sACN/docs/pages/using_dmx_merger.md

 Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.

-There are different ways the levels and priorities can be passed in, depending on the use case:

-One way to input this data is to pass it in directly, using the update source data function.
+The way to input this data is to pass it in directly, using the update source data function.
 This function takes pointers to the NULL start code and per-address priority buffers, their lengths, and the universe priority value.
 If the NULL start code or per-address-priority data is not being updated, the corresponding pointer should be NULL, with a length of 0.
 Therefore, this function